Experienced Car Accident Attorney

 According to the Centers for Disease Control (CDC) there are three types of distractions: visual, manual and cognitive.
 Taking your eyes, hands or mind off of driving is bad enough, but texting and driving is the worst because it combines all three.
 Your eyes leave the road for an average of five seconds when using a cell phone.
 If traveling 55 mph, you cover the length of a football field in that time.
 Clearly it’s very dangerous to use a cell phone while driving.

 Through August of 2015, the state of Georgia saw 791 traffic fatalities, and state officials attributed the first rise of car accident deaths in nine years to distracted driving.
 Between 2009 and 2014, the state saw an alarming rise in crashes, injuries and fatalities attributed to distracted driving; there were 862 injury crashes due to distracted driving in 2009, but there 2,275 such crashes just five years later.

 Part of the Drive Alert Arrive Alive program’s initiative is to ensure proper seatbelt and restraint use, especially for children under five who have to use a booster seat.
 Based on observational surveys, seatbelt use in Georgia In the last 20 years has increased by approximately 25 percent.
 If the results of the survey are accurate, then only 1.5 percent of child passengers weren’t restrained, and 8.5 percent of adults were not as well.

 Georgia is one of 28 states that does not have a seatbelt law covering all passengers of all ages.
-Back seat passengers over the age of 18 are not required to wear a seatbelt.
-There are many other situations and exceptions in which seatbelt regulations don’t apply:
+In Georgia, all back seat passengers not required to wear a seat belt.
+However, there are many other situations and exceptions in which seatbelt regulations don’t apply: